ths93/burstcoin-guides/docs/wallet/install/linux.md

 apt-get install burstcoincg
 ```

+!!!
+Info
+	The wallet is started automatically after installation.

 ### Shell Script

 The Quick- Install downloads a shell script and executes it directly.
 If you're really concerned about the argument that it may contain nefarious activities within, you can easily review it before you run it.